Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Introduction

-In this work, we study reward guidance in the setting of \emph{discrete} diffusion large language models (dLLMs)~\citep{d3pm,sedd,mdlm,md4,llada,dream,geminidiffusion}.
+In this work, we study reward guidance in the setting of \emph{discrete} diffusion large language models (dLLMs)~\citep{d3pm, sedd, mdlm, md4, llada, dream, geminidiffusion}.
 Unlike autoregressive LLMs, dLLMs generate text by starting from a fully masked sequence and iteratively denoising tokens in parallel, not necessarily committing to a fixed left-to-right order.
-This parallel and order-agnostic generation paradigm provides a natural foundation for controllability and inference-time steering.
-However, it also introduces a fundamental challenge for \emph{discrete} diffusion: the natural outputs of dLLMs are discrete tokens, which prevents direct gradient propagation from reward models.

-Existing approaches to address this challenge can be broadly categorized into training-based and training-free methods.
-Training-based approaches focus on adaptation and post-training of dLLMs~\citep{ddpp,d2po,tr2d2,wang2025finetuningdiscretediffusionmodels}, such as instruction tuning~\citep{llada} and reinforcement learning~\citep{d1, zekri2025finetuningdiscretediffusionmodels}.
-Since training-based methods can be expensive, there has been growing interest in training-free inference-time steering of discrete diffusion models across text and image domains~\citep{pg-dlm,ou2025inference,aps}.

-Training-free approaches address the non-differentiability of discrete tokens differently depending on the differentiability of the reward model.
-When the reward model is non-differentiable, a common line of work selects one trajectory among many runs, often guided by particle-based sampling and resampling to favor high-reward samples \citep{pg-dlm, fk-steering}.
-For differentiable reward, there are two primary ways to deal with non-differentiability of discrete tokens.
-One class of methods replaces discrete tokens with continuous relaxations, enabling gradients to propagate through soft embeddings~\citep{g2d2}.
-Despite the simplicity, reward models are trained exclusively on discrete text, and querying them with continuous inputs can significantly degrade the reliability of the gradient guidance.
-Another class of methods discretizes the soft embeddings and relies on the straight-through estimator (STE)~\citep{ste} to provide more reliable gradients~\citep{aps}.
-While this enables optimization in practice, it introduces an inherent mismatch: gradients evaluated at discrete tokens are used to update continuous logits, leading to potentially incorrect optimization.
+Iterative denoising allows for a naive method for reward-guided adaptation based on particle filtering style approaches: at any step, generate many different noisy completions, and then reject the ones with low reward \citep{pg-dlm, fk-steering, ou2025inference}.

+Our work is motivated by a common setting in continuous diffusion, where downstream reward models are {\em differentiable} in their inputs (which are the outputs of the diffusion model) ~\citep{cg}.
+In that setting, gradient feedback from the downstream rewards results in a strong signal that is used to change the iterative refinement process with much higher efficacy. {\bf Our motivation} is to realize a similar powerful effect for diffusion language models, where the outputs are discrete tokens and reward models are themselves fine-tuned language models.